alnash28/lpthw/exercise4/ex4_studydrill.md

 	NameError: name 'car_pool_capacity' is not defined

 ```
-_"Explain this error in your own words.
+>"Explain this error in your own words.
 Make sure to use line numbers and explain
-why."_
+why."

-h6. *Als Answer*
+**Als Answer**
-This error has occured due to the _car_pool_capacity_ not existing within this script.
+>This error has occured due to the _car_pool_capacity_ not existing within this script.
 The correct variable is
-reference on line 7 as _carpool_capacity_, therefore this script has encounter an error due to the incorrect
+>reference on line 7 as _carpool_capacity_, therefore this script has encounter an error due to the incorrect
-variable being used.
+>variable being used.